Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Baltimore's games have gone over 45 points in seven of 14 chances this season.

-- The combined points per game average of the two teams, 50.3, is 5.3 points above Sunday's over/under.
+- The combined points per game average of the two teams, 50.3, is 5.3 points greater than Sunday's over/under.

-- The 44.1 combined points per game that these two squads have allowed this season are 0.9 fewer than the 45 over/under in this contest.
+- These two squads combine to allow 44.1 points per game, 0.9 fewer than this contest's over/under.

 - Bengals games this season feature an average total of 46.6 points, a number 1.6 points higher than Sunday's over/under.